ProBiotics 101 – Ultimate Guide (BEGINNERS)

 What Are ProBiotics?

-Food and Agriculture Organization of the United Nations, along with the World Health Organization (FAO/WHO), have published a definition of probiotics almost two decades ago.
+Food and Agriculture Organization of the United Nations and the World Health Organization (FAO/WHO) have published a definition of probiotics almost two decades ago.
 FAO/WHO defines Probiotics as “live microorganisms that, when ingested in adequate quantities, lead to health benefit for the host.”
 (2)

 Most probiotics are bacteria, but some types of yeast are also considered to be probiotics.
-Probiotics are naturally found in several food items such as yogurt, tempeh, kimchi, sauerkraut, and kefir.
+Probiotics are naturally found in foods such as yogurt, tempeh, kimchi, sauerkraut, and kefir.

 You also have the option to take probiotic supplements in the form of tablets or pills.

-Probiotic is a wide term that is used to refer to different groups and species of bacteria which are found in your gut.
+Probiotic is a broad term used to refer to different groups and species of bacteria found in your gut.